jasonm23/onlisp-markdown/onlisp.md

 In this section, we use macros to deﬁne cleaner interfaces to the tree recursers deﬁned in Section 5.6.

-In Section 5.6 we deﬁned two tree recursion builders, ttrav, which always tra- verses the whole tree, and trec which is more complex, but allows you to control when recursion stops.
+In Section 5.6 we deﬁned two tree recursion builders, ttrav, which always traverses the whole tree, and trec which is more complex, but allows you to control when recursion stops.
 Using these functions we could express our-copy-tree

 ```